 "Young people today don't listen to pipe organ music on their iPods," he says.

-With the rapid rise of preference for Contemporary Christian Music among new generations of church goers, there has been wholesale replacement of the older traditional hymns, accompanied by a considerable decrease in the popularity of pipe organs over the years, a number of formerly quite successful pipe organ builders have gone out of business.
+With the rapid rise of preference for Contemporary Christian Music among new generations of church goers, there has been wholesale replacement of the older traditional hymns, accompanied by a considerable decrease in the popularity of pipe organs over the years.
+As a result, a number of formerly quite successful pipe organ builders have gone out of business.
 Examples include: